Shivdhakar/Networking-Internship/Notes/week11.md

 1. The user opens a browser.
 2. Types `https://vpn.orphinchemistry.com`.
 3. The VPN gateway sends its SSL certificate.
-4. The browser checks the certificate and then builds a secure HTTPS connection.
+4. The browser checks the certificate and builds a secure HTTPS connection.
 5. The user logs in with **username + password + OTP**.
 6. After login, the user can access internal web pages, files, servers, CRM, and databases.